Email Automation Flow

 Understanding the Problem

-Fine Day Press, a design studio specializing in premium, thoughtfully designed wedding stationery, built a monthly newsletter-based email list with over 3k subscribers but engagement was low, with an open rate of 3.2%, and low CTRs.
+Fine Day Press, a design studio specializing in premium, thoughtfully designed wedding stationery, built a monthly newsletter-based email list with over 3k subscribers over an initial 3-month period, but engagement was low, with an open rate of 3.2%, and low CTRs.

 An initial review of the email marketing program identified some specific challenges: